KevinBatdorf/unsplash-block-plugin/readme.txt

 Yes!
 For both commercial and non-commercial sites.
 Read more about the license for [Unsplash images](https://unsplash.com/license).

-= What happen when I deactivate this plugin? =
+= What happens when I deactivate this plugin? =

 Nothing.
 We cleanly integrate into the image block, and when you import an image, we hand it off to the core block to manage.
 The images will always remain in your library and on your pages.